 - Ensure you have disabled or turned off any Pulsars and props that use active markers.
 Note that, to start masking, at least one camera must be contributing data.

 - In the Workspace, select the Cameras view.

 - On the System tab, select all the cameras (SHIFT+click or drag or right-click and then click Select All Cameras).

 - On the Camera Calibration tab, click Start Masking (All).

 The button displays Stop Masking and at the top of the workspace, Auto Mask Active and a flashing red circle is displayed.

-Shogun Live starts recording the data visible to each of the connected cameras.
+Evoke starts tracking the data visible to each of the connected cameras.
 Any camera masks created are displayed as blue cells in the Cameras views for affected cameras.
-If no data is visible to a particular camera, Shogun Live does not create any masks for it.
-Both optical and video cameras are masked.
+If no data is visible to a particular camera, Evoke does not create any masks for it.

 - After about 5–10 seconds, click Stop Masking.